Restoring VM Guest OS Files (FAT, NTFS, ReFS)

-- You cannot restore files from a VM if it is currently being backed up or replicated.
+- You cannot restore files from a VM being currently backed up or replicated.

 To restore guest OS files from a Microsoft Windows VM:

-- Click the Backups > Disk node in the inventory pane.
-Expand the backup job in the working area, right-click a necessary VM in the corresponding backup job and choose Restore guest files > Microsoft Windows.
+- In the inventory pane, select the Backups > Disk node.
+Expand a backup job in the working area, right-click a VM and choose Restore guest files > Microsoft Windows to launch the File Level Restore wizard.

 - At the Restore Point step of the wizard, select the necessary restore point.

-- At the Reason step of the wizard, specify the reason for future reference.
+- At the Reason step of the wizard, specify the reason for restoring VM guest OS files.

-- Veeam Backup & Replication will display a file browser with the file system tree of the VM.
-Right-click the necessary file or folder, select Copy To and enter C:\Restored in the Choose folder field.
+- Veeam Backup & Replication will display the Backup Browser window with the file system tree of the VM.
+Right-click the necessary file or folder, select Copy To.